 Athletic trainers are sometimes confused with personal trainers.
 There is a large difference in the education, skillset, job duties and patients of an athletic trainer and a personal trainer.
 In the state of Connecticut, ATs must earn a Bachelor of Science degree from an accredited athletic training program and pass a certification exam from the National Athletic Trainers Association Board of Certification (NATABOC).

 Kent School employs two Connecticut licensed, NATABOC-certified Athletic Trainers.
-In addition, our sports medicine staff is trained in CPR/AED for the Professional Rescuer and Administering Emergency Oxygen.
+In addition, our sports medicine staff is trained in Basic Life Support (CPR and AED).
 The sports medicine team is comprised of the school physician, nurses, and certified athletic trainers.

 Dan Traub, A.T.C.; L.A.T.